-The problem with Founder's Edition cards is that you end up paying an absolute premium for the sake of what?
-A few weeks early access and a slightly worse cooler?
-Color us not convinced.
-Unfortunately the story rings true again with the GTX 1070.
+One issue with Nvidia’s Founder’s Edition cards is that you end up paying a high premium for what?
+A slightly earlier release date and sub-par cooling?
+Color us unconvinced.
+Unfortunately, this trend is true again with the Nvidia GeForce GTX 1070.

 UK-based retailer Overclockers will be selling the Founder's Edition version at £410 (around $584 or AUS$792).
 There is a reason to be optimistic, however, as partner cards will be coming in at a far lower price.

 MSI's Aero Cooler for instance, with a default blower style cooler is priced at £380 (around $541 or AUS$734), while an aftermarket Twin Frozr will set you back 10 pounds (around $14/AUS$19) more.

 However, the Nvidia GeForce RTX 2070 has finally arrived, and Nvidia GeForce GTX 1070 prices are going to fall rapidly – with the MSI Gaming X card included.
 So, you can bet that there will be a ton of Cyber Monday 2018 deals to further slash the prices on this last-gen midrange GPU.